 Thai red curry and roasted pumpkin are a match made in heaven.
-Warm spices compliment sweet fresh pumpkin for a hearty, comforting soup.
+Warm spices compliment sweet fresh pumpkin for a hearty, comforting vegan soup.

 This soup is a fun twist on the common puréed pumpkin soups you'll find.
 Don't get me wrong, I love a creamy pumpkin soup as much as the next soup sipper.
 But we wanted to do something different for this plant based recipe.

 First, we decided to use a coconut milk base.
 And that got us thinking about curries and other dishes that typically feature coconut.
 Eventually, we decided to combine these delicous dishes into curried pumpkin soup.

 And while we love the soup itself, we agreed that the puréed base could use a little crunch.
 That's were the crispy tofu topper came on the scene.
 Cubes of perfectly crispy, well seasoned tofu are like little gluten free and vegan croutons on top of this thai curry soup.

 However, if you're not vegan or vegetarian, or just not a tofu fan, you've got other protein options.
 This thai curry pumpkin soup makes a delicious base to shredded chicken, a soft boiled egg, or crispy roasted chickpeas.